-Royal Historical Society President, Emma Griffin, has joined fellow historians in expressing serious concern over plans to close History departments at several UK universities.
+Royal Historical Society President, Emma Griffin, has joined fellow historians in raising concerns over plans to close History departments at several UK universities.
 The proposals risk History becoming an elite subject unavailable to selected students, at a time when History and historical awareness is needed more than ever.

 ‘Emma Griffin, the president of the Royal Historical Society and professor of modern British history at the University of East Anglia, was anxious that her degree, which she said was very accessible and produced “rounded” graduates, must not become the preserve of the middle classes.
 “For reasons of cost, many students need to study at their local university.
 Understanding our own past shouldn’t be a luxury pursuit for the privileged few, and we think that everyone should have a history option.”